JaceFromTheFuture/JaceFromTheFuture.github.io/README.md

 NPM start to run it.

-Head to localhost:3000 to view the site
+Head to localhost:3000 to view the site.

 ### Use Case 1